mre/andygrunwald.github.io-1/content/post/i-cant-wash-my-clothes-without-open-source.md

 I doubt that this list of open-source software used in this hardware product is complete.
 The washing machine has support for WLAN and integration for [Home Connect](https://www.home-connect.com/).

-I am also not 100 certain why these four open source products have been selected to be printed into the manual.
+My current guess about why we see these four projects have been selected to be printed into the manual:
-My current guess: The software license of this project require this in some form.
+We see the compliance work from one team.
+The first three projects require attribution.

+Managing multiple teams to all get compliance for open source done is painfully complex.
+Especially when multiple vendors are involved.

 ## Why does it matter?

 I do like the fact that there is a sheet of paper as part of the official manual that claims the use of Open Source Software.
+Even if this is legally required, most companies ignore it, or they don't know it.

-This creates awareness and enables customers to dig a bit deeper.
+This sheet of paper creates awareness and enables customers to dig a bit deeper.
 I believe this is a step in the right direction for Open Source.
 This step provides a better and broader understanding of the importance of Open Source for those who are not into the software bubble.